airtouch-java/airtouch-utils/readme.md

 AirTouch is a third party unit for controlling a home Air-conditioning system.
 For more information see: [AirTouch](https://www.airtouch.net.au/)

 The developer of this library is not associated with the Polyaire company or the AirTouch product other than to have an AirTouch unit installed at home.
+However, I'd like to thank the team at Polyaire for the support they have provided whilst developing the library.

 The AirTouch unit is an Android tablet device and some integration hardware installed in the home.
 The hardware integrates with various make of ducted home air-conditioners and the tablet runs the AirTouch UI and service.